The listings featured on this site are from companies from which this site receives compensation. Read the

 34. We Put In More Energy Than We Eat

-What’s more problematic is the source of this energy.
-Most of the energy used for food production comes from fossil fuels, which only adds to the ever-growing issue of climate change and global warming.
+Adding to the challenge is the source of this energy.
+The majority of energy used in food production comes from fossil fuels, further adding to the already pressing issues of climate change and global warming.

 35. Fertilizers Are Eating Our Energy Supply